quasarframework/quasar/docs/src/pages/options/quasar-language-packs.md

 ## Configuring the default Language Pack

-Unless configured otherwise (see below), Quasar uses the `en-us` Language Pack by default.
+Unless configured otherwise (see below), Quasar uses the `en-US` Language Pack by default.

 ### Hardcoded Default Language Pack
 If the default Quasar Language Pack is not dynamically determined (does not depends on cookies for example), then you can: